mojofunk/abuild/README.md

-# a-build
+# abuild

-The purpose of a-build is to to a single set of build scripts to enable building applications and libraries on linux and windows(and hopefully OS X at some point) using gcc and clang on linux and gcc/mingw and msvc on windows.
+The purpose of abuild is to to a single set of build scripts to enable building applications and libraries on linux and windows(and hopefully OS X at some point) using gcc and clang on linux and gcc/mingw and msvc on windows.